Wield Your Retirement Hatchet (and Put the "4% Rule" On the Chopping Block)

 What's striking about this example is the 7% withdrawal rate from the investment portfolio in 2023 ($12,000 per month / $2M portfolio = ~7%)!
 While that may seem like a very high withdrawal rate, you will quickly see that once Jim and Kate begin collecting their social security income a few years into the plan, and assuming they slowly spend less as they get older, the need for portfolio withdrawals (and their withdrawal rate) significantly declines.
 In fact, their portfolio withdrawal rate drops to about 1% in the last year of the plan.

 Conventional planning leads to conventional retirements.
-If you believe you have earned more than convention, click here to schedule an informal, 20-minute call to learn how we can help you make the most of your retirement.
+If you believe you have earned more than convention and want to map out best withdrawal strategy for your situation, click here to schedule a Complimentary Thrive Assessment and have an informal chat with one of our retirement specialists to help you make the most of your retirement.